light-and-motion/data_processing/README.md

 ## Future Refinements
 - Format PDF so the page containing the table and the chart are the same size.
 Center the table.
-- Allow users who have already had their CSV files read into an Excel file to skip processing their CSV again.
 - Replace text interface with a GUI.
 - Improve algorithm for adjusting column widths.
 - Look into creating a Time class.

+Ultimately, with the exception of **Start Row**, users should be basing their configuration file off of the resulting Excel version of the CSV file.
+To resolve the discrepancy between **Start Row** and the rest of the columns, the GUI should have two components:

+1) Part 1: Process the CSV file into an Excel file
+2) Part 2: Use the Excel file to configure the settings and produce an Excel, JPEG, and/or PDF of the processed results.

+There should also be an option that allows users who have already had their CSV files read into an Excel file to skip processing their CSV files again.